Drug Evaluation Committee 2009-10 Outside Members - Scope of "Persons with No Conflict of Interest with the Investigator Site" (Part 3)

 Due to the proximity, there is a situation in which our university hospital's pharmacy department accepts many pharmacy students for internship.

-When we asked the sponsors of clinical trials being conducted at our hospital about their views on the candidate's suitability, most of them said that there was no problem, but a few said that the candidate was in a "gray area" or that the candidate was "inappropriate.
+When we asked the sponsors of clinical trials being conducted at our hospital about their views on the candidate's suitability, most of them answered that there was "no problem," but a few companies answered that there was a "gray area" or that the candidate was "inappropriate.

 The reasons for "gray area" and "inappropriate" were that "the pharmacy school would be in the position of requesting the training," and "in the case of pharmacy student interns, money would be transferred between the organizations to cover the cost of the training.
 Even if no transfers occur between the candidates themselves, as long as there is a conflict of interest between their organizations, they should avoid serving as external committee members."
 This is the case.